Keski-SuomenAirsoft/basestationed-airsoft-bomb/README.md

 # basestationed-airsoft-bomb
-Airsoft pro. a bomb that activates when put on base station
+Airsoft prop a bomb that activates when put on base station